GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A large part of mathematics which becomes useful developed with absolutely no desire to be useful, and in a situation where nobody could possibly know in what area it would become useful.
+> ### There are two major products that come out of Berkeley: LSD and UNIX.
+We don't believe this to be a coincidence.
 >
-> ~ *John von Neumann*
+> ~ *Jeremy S. Anderson*

 ---
 ## 🏎 Quick Facts